pmgbergen/DarSIA/docs/source/darsia.rst

 Subpackages
 -----------
-For convenience, all subpackages are imported implicitly when importin DarSIA via ``import darsia``.
+For convenience, all subpackages are imported implicitly when importing DarSIA via ``import darsia``.
 The following subpackages are finally imported:

 .. toctree::